 Among these questions are how we frame and categorize sexual differences, why we fear some and celebrate others, how medical, religious, and political authorities respond to them.
 What is the nature of sexual identity and orientation?
 How and why is sexuality labeled as lesbian, heterosexual, perverse, normal, gay, or queer?
 How do cultures at different times and places divide the sexual from the non-sexual?

-SDS provides opportunities to explore these questions across disciplinary boundaries, by the courses it sponsors, the programs it offers, and the public presentations it organizes.
-Faculty members associated with SDS come from about twenty departments and programs, including Aboriginal Studies, Anthropology, Criminology, East Asian Studies, Drama, Education, English, History, Information Studies, Italian, Law, Linguistics, Medieval Studies, Philosophy, Political Science, Psychology, Public Health, Physical Education and Health, Reformation and Renaissance Studies, Social Work, Sociology, Visual Studies, and Women's Studies.
+SDS provides opportunities to explore these questions across disciplinary boundaries, though the courses it sponsors, the programs it offers, and the public presentations it organizes.
+Faculty members associated with SDS come from about twenty departments and programs including Aboriginal Studies, Anthropology, Criminology, East Asian Studies, Drama, Education, English, History, Information Studies, Italian, Law, Linguistics, Medieval Studies, Philosophy, Political Science, Psychology, Public Health, Physical Education and Health, Reformation and Renaissance Studies, Social Work, Sociology, Visual Studies, and Women's Studies.

-SDS also offers an interdisciplinary graduate program at the M.A. and Ph.D. levels.
+SDS also offers an interdisciplinary graduate program at the MA and PhD levels.
 Students must be admitted to a "home" program (e.g. English, Drama, Sociology, Information Studies) to be considered for entry to the collaborative program in sexual diversity studies.